The former winner of the BBC One series is replacing Claude Littner who cannot take part in the series because of medical reasons.

 "Whilst I'm disappointed that I won't be out and about covering the tasks or in the boardroom for this upcoming series, I'll most definitely be glued to the action from my sofa."

-With Claude unable to film the upcoming series, former Apprentice winner and entrepreneur Tim Campbell is to stand in alongside Karren Brady.
+With Claude unable to film the new series, former Apprentice winner and entrepreneur Tim Campbell is to stand in alongside returning Karren Brady.

 Lord Sugar said: "Claude has been part of the series since the beginning and is leaving an important boardroom chair to temporarily fill.
 I’ve been speaking to him regularly about his recovery, and of course hope we see him back in the boardroom very soon.